 Shoe Shopping 101: Selecting Proper Footwear

 According to the American Academy of Orthopaedic Surgeons, one in every six Americans has foot problems.
-Wearing properly-fitting shoes is the first step toward preventing problems of the foot and ankle.
+Wearing properly fitting shoes is the first step toward preventing problems of the foot and ankle.
 The most important factor to remember is to avoid wearing shoes that force your foot to conform to the shape of your shoes.

-Listed below are tips to use when selecting footwear.
+Listed below are tips to use when selecting footwear

 - Choose shoes that conform to the natural shape of your foot.
 Make sure that the ball of your foot fits into the widest part of the shoe.
 The heel of the shoe should fit snugly without slipping.
 Avoid pointed shoes that force your toes into an unnatural position.

-- Do not wear shoes with a heel higher than 2 ¼ in.
+- Do not wear shoes with a heel higher than 2 ¼ inches.
 Heels higher than this height put pressure on the ankles and balls of the feet and, over time, cause injuries, such as bunions and calluses.